 I initially installed the soundbar brackets in this hockey stick orientation, however it obstructed the power and sound connections:

 I flipped the soundbar brackets over to solve the connector access problem.
 It’s not necessary to dismount the TV when removing the soundbar brackets because the rail top hooks carry the weight of the TV:

 Vizio Soundbar Toslink Optical Audio Cable

-The AEON 60111 Universal Tabletop TV Stand and Sewell Universal Soundbar Bracket work great!
+The Universal Tabletop TV Stand and Universal Soundbar Bracket work great!
 The stand is study and swivels 45 degrees side-to-side for perfect viewing anywhere in the room.
 Both the TV and Soundbar kits provide screws to fit nearly any TV and soundbar.
-I really like the sound of the VIZIO 38-Inch 2.1 soundbar – it’s has excellent volume, a simple remote control, and the Bluetooth subwoofer automatically connects to the soundbar and really kicks.
+I really like the sound of the VIZIO 2.1 soundbar – it’s has excellent volume, a simple remote control, and the Bluetooth subwoofer automatically connects to the soundbar and really kicks.